jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 # Big data hands-on lab (HOL) #
 <a name="Overview"></a>
 ## Overview ##
-In this hands-on lab (HOL), you will explore U-SQL, a big data language designed to query both structured and unstructured data in Azure Data Lake at any scale.
+In this hands-on lab (HOL), you will explore U-SQL, a big data language designed to query both structured and unstructured data at any scale.

-to query a dataset made available by [Airbnb](https://www.airbnb.com/).
+The lab draws upon a large dataset made available by [Airbnb](https://www.airbnb.com/).

 create various Big Data queries that are designed to provide the following insights to these Airbnb users: